TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Experiments

 This section evaluates our method on four different setups - univariate regression on synthetic data, univariate regression on mixed-type data, univariate regression on numerical data, and multivariate regression.
 Our goal is a quantitative and qualitative analysis of \our{} in comparison to the baseline models.

-In all experiments we measure target distribution fit using the negative log likelihood metric in the quantitative part.
+In all experiments, we measure target distribution fit using the negative log likelihood metric in the quantitative part.
 It is a~natural choice as we expect to deal with heavy-tailed and multimodal distributions.
-Moreover, due to that reason, we do not calculate the standard RMSE metric as it is not possible to deliver an exact prediction for such distributions.
-In the qualitative part, we analyze and discuss characteristics of obtained probability distributions.
-Finally, we perform the ablation study which goal was to justify the design choices.
-The results of this part are presented in Appendix in Section \ref{sec:ablation}.
+Additionally, we calculate the CRPS metric which is defined as the mean squared difference between the forecasted probabilities and the actual outcomes, over all possible thresholds.
+It is not the best-suited metric for multimodal distributions, although it is often used for probabilistic forecasting and we would like to understand differences between \our{} and baselines.
+Moreover, we investigate point estimates that are usually necessary from the application point of view.
+For that purpose, we use the standard Root Mean Squared Error (RMSE) metric and introduce Root Mean Squared Error at K (RMSE@K) metric.
+The latter is a version of the RMSE metric that is adjusted for multimodal distributions and takes into account multiple predictions from the model.
+More details and justifications are provided in the Appendix in sec. \ref{rmseatk}.
+In the qualitative part, we analyze and discuss the characteristics of obtained probability distributions.
+Finally, we perform the ablation study whose goal was to justify the design choices.
+The results of this part are presented in the Appendix in sec. \ref{sec:ablation}.